juSt-jeLLy/Clash-of-Clout/README.md

 ## 🚀 Overview

-Clash-of-Clout is a revolutionary platform that combines AI-driven meme generation, social engagement, and blockchain rewards.
+Clash-of-Clout is a revolutionary platform that combines AI-driven meme generation using GAIA nodes and Knowledgebase, social engagement(Twitter and Discord), and blockchain rewards(Flow chain).
 Users can create, stake, and earn from viral crypto memes in a gamified ecosystem.

 ## ✨ Core Features